ghyls/ParaViewXMLPluginCreator/README.rst

 the XML and load it into ParaView each time that we want to test it.
-The best way to do this is by writing on the script some "test" values for the variables that will appear on the interface, and pasting the script into a "Programmable Source" (or filter), which we can access by clicking :menuselection:`Sources --> Programmable Source` or :menuselection:`Filters --> Alphabetical --> Programmable Filter`.
+The best way to do this is by writing on the script some "test" values for the variables that will appear on the interface, and pasting the script into a "Programmable Source" (or filter), which we can access by clicking Sources --> Programmable Source` or `Filters --> Alphabetical --> Programmable Filter`.
 Let's work for now with that simple script, that prints something related to some integer, string and boolean variables: